fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 const someRoute = route(path("/path/:id"), query(), hash(), state());
 ```

-There are several helpers that process different route parts:
+There are several helpers for processing different route parts:

 -   `path` uses [generatePath](https://reactrouter.com/web/api/generatePath) to build parametrized path, which allows usage of any path string that's compatible with react-router.
 On parse, it performs various checks on the given params object to ensure that it belongs to the given route.
 By default, it infers path params types from the path string in the same way as [generatePath](https://reactrouter.com/web/api/generatePath) does.
 -   `query` uses [query-string](https://www.npmjs.com/package/query-string), which can be configured, to build and parse query string.
 By default, it uses the same types for query params as [query-string](https://www.npmjs.com/package/query-string) does.
--   `hash` just takes care of the `#` symbol on building and parsing hash string.
+-   `hash` just takes care of the `#` symbol on building and parsing a hash string.
 By default, it uses the `string` type.
 -   `state` is some ad-hoc helper written by the user.
 The library doesn't provide a generic helper for route state processing.

 As expected, the types can be improved: